-Reset: Click to undo any changes made locally and revert to previously saved values.
+Apply : Click to apply changes.
+Reset Click to undo any changes made locally and revert to previously saved values.

-Cancel: Click to undo any changes made locally and return to the Users.
+Cancel Click to undo any changes made locally and return to the Users.

-Delete User: Delete the current user.
+Delete User : Delete the current user.
 This button is not available for new configurations (Add new user).